headlamp-k8s/headlamp/docs/development/oidc.md

 sidebar_position: 4
 ---

-OIDC (OpenID Connect) is a protocol that allows web applications to authenticate users through an identity provider and obtain basic profile information about the user.
+OIDC (OpenID Connect) is a protocol that allows web applications to authenticate users through an identity provider.
+It also obtains basic profile information about the user.

 ## Testing OIDC with Kubernetes API Server